-Your student name is the name shown on "Certificate of Residence."
+Your student name is the name shown on your "Certificate of Residence", or for international students, the name in the Roman alphabet as displayed on your passport.
 This may be either your actual name or a registered common name.
 For those who request to use kanji as their student name, JIS kanji (up to Level 2) are used.
 If your name uses kanji other than these, they will be converted to the equivalent JIS kanji.
 Documents provided by the university will then use the convention of your name.
 If you wish to change your student name, consult with Graduate School Office and submit a request.